Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    "name","string","The comment's full ID (with prefix `t1_`).
 Also see `id`."
    "no_follow","boolean",""
    "parent_id","string","The full ID of the comment or submission above this one."
-   "permalink","string","The uri of the comment without the domain.
+   "permalink","string","The URL of the comment without the domain.
    E.g., `/r/ImaginaryLandscapes/comments/iaoshc/floating_eyes_in_the_silent_forest/g1qfxir/`"
    "replies","object | string","A listing object if this object was drawn from a comment tree and there are comment replies, otherwise an empty string."